edeprince3/pdaggerq/README.md

 ```

 #### clear:
-clear the current set of strings
+clear the current set of strings.
+Note that this function will not reset operator types specified using set_right_operators_type and set_left_operators_type.

 ```
 clear()